wadeguidry/Primo-Book-Cover-Carousel/README.md

 Primo-Book-Cover-Carousel
 =========================

 This project generates a rotating carousel of book covers representing book titles currently "trending" in my library.
-"Trending" being loosely defined as books that were recently returned :)
+In this case, "trending" is loosely defined as books that were recently checked out and returned :)

 I am publishing this project primarily for members of the Orbis Cascade Alliance, but other Ex Libris Alma customers may also find this project of interest.